UmeshCode1/DSA_LAB_COLLEGE/README.md

 | 12 | Program to implement a graph and traverse it using:<br>    Breadth First Search (BFS) <br>   Depth First Search (DFS) |

 ---
+## GitHub Pages

+The repository is also published at [GitHub Pages](https://umeshcode1.github.io/DSA_LAB_COLLEGE/).
+Visit the page to see the programs in action.

+---

 ## How to Use